myominnooetc/git-github-basics/README.md

 Git is a specific open-source version control system created by Linus Torvalds in 2005.

-Specifically, Git is a distributed version control system, which means that the entire codebase and history is available on every developerโ«s computer, which allows for easy branching and merging.
+Specifically, Git is a distributed version control system, which means that the entire codebase and history is available on every developer’s computer, which allows for easy branching and merging.

 According to a [Stack Overflow developer survey](https://insights.stackoverflow.com/survey/2018/#work-version-control), over 87% of developers use Git.